microsoft/opengcs/kernel/patches-4.11.x/README.md

 18. https://github.com/dcui/linux/commit/e37da6e7a52ea60825ca676e0c59fe5e4ecd89d6.patch

-## 3. Patch set for the Hyper-V vsock support
+## 3. Patch for "ext4: fix fault handling when mounted with -o dax,ro"

+There was a regression (see [this 4.11.1 commit](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/commit/?h=linux-4.11.y&id=5a3651b4a92cbc5230d67d2ce87fb3f7373c7665)) on the readonly DAX enabled readonly ext4 support.

-If you are building kernel >= 4.11.1, you would need to pick up the following Linux kernel commit to be able to use PMEM devices for Docker layers.
+If you are building kernel >= 4.11.1, you would need to pick up the following fix for this regression to be able to use PMEM devices for Docker layers.

 git fetch [fd96b8da68d32a9403726db09b229f4b5ac849c7](https://github.com/torvalds/linux/commit/fd96b8da68d32a9403726db09b229f4b5ac849c7#diff-f959e50cbd17809e773ef7b89a38d3ca)

-Note: This is needed because a regression in [this 4.11.1 commit](https://git.kernel.org/pub/scm/linux/kernel/git/stable/linux-stable.git/commit/?h=linux-4.11.y&id=5a3651b4a92cbc5230d67d2ce87fb3f7373c7665)